discernus/research/nano/runs/20250923_235004/artifacts/framework_f032ff0c.md

 - Positive Sentiment (0.0-1.0): Presence of positive language and optimistic expressions
 - Negative Sentiment (0.0-1.0): Presence of negative language and pessimistic expressions

-**Derived Metrics:**
-- Net Sentiment: Balance between positive and negative sentiment (positive - negative)
-- Sentiment Magnitude: Average emotional intensity (positive + negative) / 2

 ## Intended Application & Corpus Fit

-**Target Corpus Description**: Short text documents with clear emotional content, organized by sentiment categories for statistical comparison.
+**Target Corpus Description**: Short text documents with clear emotional content.

 **Known Limitations**: Designed for testing purposes only, not for serious sentiment analysis.